 Fundraising is necessary to guarantee a startup’s survival, as funding the business from one’s pocket in the long term is not feasible for most.
 It is a process where startups obtain additional cash from investors so that the business can evolve further, including hiring more employees, renting an office space, or product development.

-In most cases, founders must present a pitch deck and convince investors that their business is the next game-changer or disruptor in the industry, following the footsteps of Grab, Gojek, and Lazada.
+In most cases, founders must present a pitch deck and convince investors that their business is the next game-changer or disruptor in the industry, following in the footsteps of Grab, Gojek, and Lazada.

 1. Angel investor

 If you have a time machine, would you want to invest in Google when in its early rounds of fundraising?
 The first funding of Google came from Andy Bechtolsheim, co-founder of Sun Microsystems, worth US$100,000.
 Andy can be categorised as an angel investor, a few individuals who invest their money in a relatively new and small business that shows promise and potential growth in the future.

 When Google went public in 2004, its initial investment ballooned to US$300 million, a fantastic return in the span of just six years.

 money to back a startup.
 By opting for this fundraising route, startups get help from a professional to navigate the uncertainty of the corporate world.
 It is common for venture capital firms to appoint someone who has experience in the field to fill a managerial or top position in the company.
 The appointee will be involved in the day-to-day operations and advise founders in their decision-making.